A Figure from the Common Lot

 “Well, a signature,” Richard explained, “is when you sign your name.
 You know how to write your name, Micah.”

-He had placed his desk in front of the porch-side window.
+He’d had them place his desk before the porch-side window.

 “Sir,” Joab said, “this is the law of the land.
 I’ve done as right by you as I can, but I am not beholden to you.
 I don’t mean to be unjust in my dealings with any man, but I have a living to make.
 I am my own property, and what I know, and what I can make with my hands, those things are mine.
 I won’t leave you if you pay me fairly, but I have a right, sir.”